Anirudha933/GuardianAi/AI_REPORT.md

 ## 🧠 Overview

-GuardianAI uses Large Language Models (LLMs) to analyze Terms of Service, detect dark patterns, and generate user-friendly responses.
+GuardianAI leverages Large Language Models (LLMs) to analyze Terms of Service, detect dark patterns, and generate structured responses.
+Phase 7 extends this into a continuous monitoring system.

 ---